avilabon/MDEF_Albert/docs/term1/03-DesignStudio/03-AtlasOfWeakSignals.md

 <iframe width="768" height="432" src="https://miro.com/app/live-embed/uXjVNbrp8MI=/?moveToViewport=2855,-1801,7910,6731&embedId=396872365003" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>

-## New proposals for AOWS dech from my design space
+## New proposals for AOWS deck from my design space

 In this section I present some proposals for the AOWS that have emerged as I have been configuring my design space.
 There are some Weak Signals that could be included as Random Triggers and vice versa.
 I have also created a new category of cards called "Mind the blackhole" to introduce important nuances to some of the cards I have used.